 1/2 tsp crushed red pepper flakes

 Salt and black pepper

-- Preheat the oven to 400º F. Line a large cookie sheet with parchment paper, and set aside.
+1. Preheat the oven to 400º F. Line a large cookie sheet with parchment paper, and set aside.
 In a large mixing bowl, add the eggplant.
-Drizzle some olive oil over it, drizzle some balsamic vinegar over it.
+Drizzle some olive oil over it, drizzle some balsamic reduction over it.
 Season it with salt and pepper.
 Stir around to combine.
 If it looks like it isn’t well coated after you stir it, add some more olive oil, balsamic, salt and pepper.
 Stir some more.

 2. Over the parchment paper on the cookie sheet, spread the eggplant out in a single layer.
 Place in the oven, and bake for 20 minutes.
 When it finishes roasting, add it back into the mixing bowl, and allow it to cool off while you work on preparing the bread.

 3. Line the same cookie sheet that you used for the eggplant with another piece of parchment paper.
 Turn down the oven to 375º F. Brush the slices of baguette with olive oil on either side, and place on the parchment paper on the cookie sheet.
 Bake at 375º F for 5 minutes.
 Keep an eye on them to make sure they do not burn.
 Remove from oven and set aside to cool.